THE ARCHIVES, LIBRARY AND BINDING DEPARTMENT

 Historical/ Background Note

 The first Archdiocesan archivist was Fr.
-Tourigny Yves (WF) and he was appointed in April 1973.
-He was entrusted with the duty of establishing standardized Archdiocesan Archives and to promote a wider understanding of the Roman Catholic Church by making some of its Archival holdings accessible to the general public.
-From him to date, there are about four archivist so far appointed and the current being Fr.
-Charles Lwanga Ssengendo assisted by F. Anthony Musuubire.
+Tourigny Yves (WF) and he was appointed in April 1973 and entrusted with the duty of establishing standardized Archdiocesan Archives and to promote a wider understanding of the Roman Catholic Church by making some of its Archival holdings accessible to the general public.
+From him to date, there are about five archivists so far appointed and the current being Fr.
+Anthony Musuubire.

 The Archdiocesan archives are private in nature since they concern exclusively archdiocesan affairs.
 However, some of the materials found in the archives may be consulted by researchers who have been authorized by the Bishop or his delegate.
 “It is not permitted to remove documents from the archives, except for a brief time only and with the consent either of the bishop or of the moderator of the curia and the chancellor.”
 Can.
 488. Consequently, for one to use the archives, they must submit a written request indicating their intentions of the petition for which the request is being made.